-The time of chainmail, battle ax, hack and slash is upon us.
-By this I mean that Field of Glory II Medieval is but a siege tower away.
-The game is slated for release on February 4, 2021 and promises 29 nations and factions, 57 different army lists, over 100 3D-rendered, historically accurate units and a sizeable roster of pre-programmed historical scenarios covering key battles.
+The best medieval warfare books are required reading if you want to fully immerse yourself in the finest wargames of the age.
+Field of Glory II: Medieval first graced our screens in February 2021, featuring 29 nations and factions, 57 different army lists, over 100 3D-rendered, historically accurate units and a sizeable roster of pre-programmed historical scenarios covering key battles.
 Yes, Hastings 1066 is one of them.
-Yes, we’re excited too.
+Yes, we're excited too.

 But in our collective experience, we have found the most constructive way to channel our hype for big release like this is – you guessed it – reading up!
 So here is a modest reading list to get you prepared, but one that deserves a small read ahead for clarification.
 Scott’s newest computer game in the FOG2 product line is a near-direct port of the Oath of Fealty, Feudal Europe at War army list expansion book for the original FOG tabletop game.

 As such, it follows in the long tradition of WRG (Wargames Research Group) Ancients-Medieval rules in covering all the heads being cleaved in Europe and environs between 1066 and 1300 AD, except for the Crusades going on in Palestine.
 In both WRG and FOG-land, that slug-fest was a different expansion book and will likely be a future DLC for this newest PC product.